-With regard to application of IFRS 9, the Bank replaced the model of "occurred loss" in IAS 39 with the model of "expected credit loss" (ECL).
+According to IFRS 9 requirements the Bank applies the "expected credit loss" (ECL) model.
 In this regard, the Bank applies substantial judgment on the way changes in economic factors are reflected in ECL, which is determined on a likelihood-weighted basis.
 The new impairment model is applied to the following financial assets which are not assessed by Fair value in profit and loss (FVPL):

-- financial assets comprising debt instruments; - lease receivables; and - issued loan commitments and contracts for financial guarantee.
+- financial assets comprising debt instruments;

+- lease receivables; and - issued loan commitments and contracts for financial guarantee.